Sp3ctro/Sp3ctro.github.io/_posts/2020-02-16-FRM-Reading-9.md

 **Note** if you only have two marginal distributions, you do not need to include a correlation matrix as part of $\rho_F$, you only need a single correlation term.

 ## Gaussian Copulas
-*Describe the Gaussian copula and explain how to use it to derive the joint probability of default of two assets.*
+*Describe the Gaussian copula and explain how to use it to derive the joint probability of default of two assets*

 Gaussian copulas map marginal distributions - which have unknown properties - to the normal distribution.
 This is done by mapping values from one distribution to the other on a percentile basis.
 This is often used in Finance to create Gaussian Default Time copulas.
 A gaussian copula - using $N_1^-1$ as the inverse of the standard normal distribution - $can be defined for n-variates as...